krishaamer/green-filter-research/research/literature/sustainability.md

 -   Grounbreaking research by Lim et al. (2022) analyzed over 400000 individuals in England, South Korea and Taiwan establishes exposure to 2.5μm PM (PM2.5) air pollution as a cause for lung cancer.
 Bouscasse et al. (2022) finds strong health and economic benefits across the board from air pollution reduction in France.
 -   In Hannah Devlin (2022), prof Tony Mok, of the Chinese University of Hong Kong: “We have known about the link between pollution and lung cancer for a long time, and we now have a possible explanation for it.
 As consumption of fossil fuels goes hand in hand with pollution and carbon emissions, we have a strong mandate for tackling these issues – for both environmental and health reasons.”
 -   MARIA LUÍS FERNANDES (2023) EU has legislation in progress to curb industrial emissions.

-#### *Design Implications:* {#design-implications-1}

--   *People live in the polluted areas are so used to it.
-What app to wake them up?
-“You live in a highly polluted area.
-Here’s the TOP 10 companies causing pollution.
-Here’s what you can do.”*

 #### Disasters and Extreme Weather {#disasters-and-extreme-weather}